ThammisettyAmrutha/Sithafal/README.md

 Extract the unemployment information based on the type of degree input.
 From page 6:

-Extract and display tabular data for user queries.Sithafal - project-tasks.pdf
+Extract and display tabular data for user queries.